LKprog/bonsai/code/algorithms/README.md

 3. From those solutions, the solution with the shortest duration is returned to the user as best found result

 ## Methods
-* get_next_state - this method gets the next item from the stack.
+* get_next_state - this method gets the next item from the stack
-* get_start_stations - this method sets a random station to start the new traject from.
+* get_start_stations - this method sets a random station to start the new traject from
-* check_solution - method that checks the solution and returns the traject with the most connections used and lowest duration.
+* check_solution - method that checks the solution and returns the traject with the most connections used and lowest duration
-* calculate_p - method that calculates the fraction of unused connections.
+* calculate_p - method that calculates the fraction of unused connections
-* calculate_min - method that calculates the total duration of all routes together.
+* calculate_min - method that calculates the total duration of all routes together
 * objectivefunction - method to determine the quality (K) of the set of train routes, where P is the fraction of used connections, T is number of routes used and Min is the total duration of all routes
-* run - method that runs the depth first algorithm.
+* run - method that runs the depth first algorithm

 # hillclimber.py
 This is an iterative algorithm that searches for a better solution by making changes to an already exisiting solution.